Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Service Cloud screen flows, action plans and macros

-Salesforce case management helps with centralizing customer interactions (keeping everything in one place) so that nothing gets missed.
-It’s also useful to simplify the support process for internal case teams.
-Setting up a few automated rules or incorporating macros and action plans makes collaboration easier, and delivers results to customers faster.
+Salesforce case management centralizes customer interactions so that nothing gets missed.
+It’s also simplifies the support process for internal case teams.
+Setting up a few automated rules, macros, and action plans makes collaboration easier, and delivers results to customers faster.

 Screen Flows